Vedpatel28/weather_app/README.md

 "Sky Scrapper" aims to be a reliable and user-friendly weather application, empowering users with accurate and timely weather information.
-By incorporating API calling, Shared Preferences, network connectivity checks, city/state/country-wise weather details, saved location functionality, light and dark themes, splash screen, and detailed weather screens, the app provides a comprehensive solution for users to stay informed about weather conditions in their desired locations.
+By incorporating API calling, Shared Preferences, network connectivity checks, city/state/country-wise weather details, saved location functionality, splash screen, and detailed weather screens, the app provides a comprehensive solution for users to stay informed about weather conditions in their desired locations.

 ## Screens/views :